JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

  <br />

  **Human in the loop** <br>
- In high risk cases algorithms can give a recommendation with explanations, which are then evaluated by an expert who will then make a final decision.
-This can help
+ In high risk cases algorithms can give a recommendation with explanations on the influencing factors that explain the result.
+These recommendations can then evaluated by an expert who will make a final decision.
+This can help speed up a process or help find details a human might miss, without losing accountability.
+ This can be especially necessary in cases where there is a high risk of harm if mistakes are made.

  **Transparency**<br>
  It is important that decisions can be retraced understood by a human in a timely manner.
 It is important that actual users also have a chance to get at least a surface level understanding of how and why their input got placed or why it failed.
 This creates accountability and can allow for more intricate review of a case by a human.
 Transparency of the output is also very important to determine if the system is working as intended and to make potential issues addressable.